By: Jeremy Neisser

 Running to Swimming OR Swimming to Running: What’s Easier?

-After going over all of the aerobic benefits that carry over between different endurance sports like running and swimming it is easy to assume that it’s equally easy to have a swimmer switch to running with just as much success.
+After going over all of the cardiovascular exercise benefits and aerobic benefits that carry over between different endurance sports like running and swimming it is easy to assume that it’s equally easy to have a swimmer switch to running with just as much success.

 This could be true in some cases, but this would ignore a pivotal difference between these endurance activities - mechanical load and efficiency.